I went for an easy build with lots of tool storage - I didn't add a fence because I wanted to use the two cabinets as workstations too.

 Directions:

-Use the miter saw to cut top stretches and lower support pieces to size.
+Use the miter saw to cut the top stretches and lower support pieces to size.
 Drill 3/4" pocket holes on ends.

 3. ATTACH SIDES TO BOTTOM

 Clamp both sides of the cabinet to the bottom and attach them with 1-1/4" wood screws.
 Do predrills.
-A 90-degree clamp came in handy too.
+A 90-degree clamp came in handy, too.

 4. ATTACH TOP STRETCHERS & DIVIDER

-Use 1 1/4" pocket hole screws to attach top stretchers.
-Then, use a jigsaw to cut a 3/4" x 4" notch from the cabinet divider. center it inside the cabinet and attach it with 1 1/4" wood screws from the top of stretchers and bottom of the cabinet.
+Use 1 1/4" pocket-hole screws to attach the top stretchers.
+Then, use a jigsaw to cut a 3/4" x 4" notch from the cabinet divider.

 5. ADD LOWER SUPPORT FRAME & INSTALL CASTERS